OpenEuroLLM/multi-cluster-eval/README.md

-# OpenEuroLLM Evaluation Package (oellm)
+# OpenEuroLLM CLI (oellm)

-A package for running evaluations across multiple HPC clusters using SLURM job arrays and Singularity containers.
+A package for running OELLM CLI workflows across multiple HPC clusters using SLURM job arrays and Singularity containers.

+## Currently supported workflows
+-  Schedule evaluations on multiple models and tasks on all clusters ✅

+## Planned workflows
+- Restart failed evaluations (e.g., due to node failures)
+- Sync and download evaluation results from all clusters via a shared data layer
+- Schedule training jobs on all clusters
+- Schedule conversions from MegatronLM to HuggingFace

 ## Quick Example